 All visitors are required to enter the Pre-Release Center through the front door and report directly to the reception desk, where they will be asked to sign in and produce photo identification.
-Visitors are scanned by a metal detector and any bags or parcels are subject to a search.
+Visitors are subjected to search by cell-sense body scanner as well as a hand-held metal detector if necessary.
+Any bags or parcels bought are also subject to a search.
 Each visitor will be issued a badge.
-Visitors are restricted to the unit in which the resident resides, the dining area, or the outside central recreation area.
-Visiting is not allowed in the parking lot, in vehicles, or in the front of the building.
+Visitors are prohibited from bring cell phones, cigarettes and lighters into the facility.
+Lockers are available for visitors use to store personal items.
+Visitors are restricted to the dining area and the outside central recreation area.
 Pre-Release Center staff has the authority to request that a visitor leave the Center or the grounds at any time as deemed necessary.
 Holding hands and a brief hug and kiss hello and goodbye are the only allowable physical contact.
 Visiting cannot interfere with other program requirements such as work or classes.